Basic shapes everyone can draw

 RECTANGLE: The rectangle means support, structure, foundation and order.
 Draw a brick, and then one next to it and then one next to it, now you have the foundation supporting whatever you want to construct on top.

 TRIANGLE: A triangle is the shape for goal, intention, challenge, and strength.
 The shape can be observed in warning signs, in the mountains, or a flock of birds passing pay.
 Draw a triangle as you would draw a tent.

-STAR PERSON: The person as star signifies relationship, connection, and community.
-Draw some star persons.
-From there add more of the shapes you just practiced to express an idea that pops up in your mind right now.
-Combine the shapes to a story.
+STAR PERSON: The person as a star signifies relationship, connection, and community.
+Draw some star people.
+From there add more of the shapes you just practised to express an idea that pops up in your mind right now.
+Combine the shapes into a story.

 Drawing Together may feel “too risky” or “too creative” for use with some groups.
 Some groups may also struggle with the visual language.
 It often helps to frame it as an opportunity to have serious fun while building a deeper understanding of each other and a challenge at hand.